Frame3D/torios-binary/README.md

 # torios-binary
 A group of small fltk programs for many uses!

-the internal icons are located in the header [include/toolbar_icons.h](https://github.com/Israel-D/torios-binary/blob/master/include/toolbar_icons.h)
+the internal icons are located in the [xpm](https://github.com/Israel-D/torios-binary/blob/master/include/xpm) directory

 current Debian/Ubuntu Build-Depends: